fbristow/kodi-nuc/README.md

 ==========

-I start with [Xubuntu Core][xubuntu-core], so download the [`mini.iso`][mini-iso] for the version of Ubuntu that you want to start with and either:
+I start with [Xubuntu Core][xubuntu-core], so download the [`mini.iso`][mini-iso] for the version of Ubuntu that you want to start with, then:

 1. (For me only) Set the HTTP proxy on setup to be http://pandora.underworld:3142 so that [Apt-Cacher NG][apt-cacher] will serve as a proxy for all `apt`-related